520endeavor/IELTS-prepare/IELTS Speaking/IELTS Speaking.md

      > Yes, I really like to cook.
 I regularly cook Chinese food on weekend, from various meats and fishes to sweets and desserts.
 I was taught some traditional recipes and methods from my father.

+     > To be honest, cooking is really not my thing mainly because I am not very good at it.
+I mean, I have no idea about how to make the dish delicious with the right proportion of seasonings.
+I would either make it too salty or too bland.

+   - What do you like to cook?

+     > As a person who does not enjoy cooking very much, I like to stew pork ribs.
+(And I guess the reason is that )May be the reason is that it is tasty and easy to make.
+I mean, all I need to do is to put the pork ribs and other ingredient like chilis and soy sauce into the boiling water and wait for 30 minutes until it's done.

    - Who usually does the cooking in your home?

      > In my home, my father normally cook and look for recipe ideas online and in books.
 Sometimes, my father might go home later from work, I will help him cook a few simple dishes.